How to Hoist a Mite

 Tony Terrigno used a different method.
 He would crawl under wing next to the gear and push up while someone slid the padded saw horse under a rib joint to take the weight.
 This was repeated on the other side.
 In order to hold the nose wheel off the ground, he had a five gallon paint bucket full of hardened concrete tied to the tie-down hook at the tail of the Mite once the nose was lifted.
 Another method of holding the nosewheel up was to use a prop stand instead of tying down the tail.

-Here are some photos provided by David Favrholdt showing N66MX up on saw horses.
+Here are some photos provided by David Favrholdt showing N66MX up on saw horses during disassembly, being prepared for stowing in a shipping container.
 The last two show the location of a tie-down hook.